http4k/http4k/src/docs/blog/meet_http4k/index.md

 * [**http4k**](https://http4k.org) is immutable.
 It relies on an immutable HTTP model, which makes it a snap to test and debug.
 * [**http4k**](https://http4k.org) is symmetric.
 The remote HTTP model is the same as the incoming model.
 * [**http4k**](https://http4k.org) is typesafe.
 Say goodbye to validation and marshalling boilerplate and hello to data class-based contracts for HTTP bodies.
 * [**http4k**](https://http4k.org) is serverless.
 Or rather - server independent.
-Test an app locally and then deploy it into AWS Lambda with no changes.
+Test an app out of container and then deploy it into any supported container - including AWS Lambda.

 ### Oh god not another framework!
 Why does this even exist?!?
 Firstly - we don't consider [**http4k**](https://http4k.org) to be a framework - it's a set of libraries providing a functional toolkit to serve and consume HTTP services, focusing on simple, consistent, and testable APIs.
 Hence, whilst it does provide support for various APIs *relevant to serving and consuming HTTP*, it does not provide every integration under the sun - merely simple points to allow those integrations to be hooked in.